microsoft/language-server-protocol/_specifications/lsp/3.18/language/completion.md

 		 * be merged with data from `completionList.itemDefaults.data`.
 		 *
 		 * If "replace", the data from the completion item will be used if
+		 * provided (and not `null`), otherwise
-		 * provided, otherwise  `completionList.itemDefaults.data` will be used.
+		 * `completionList.itemDefaults.data` will be used.
+An empty object can
-		 * An empty object can be used if a completion item does not have any
+		 * be used if a completion item does not have any data but also should
-		 * data but also should not use the value from
+		 * not use the value from `completionList.itemDefaults.data`.
-		 * `completionList.itemDefaults.data`.
 		 *
 		 * If "merge", a shallow merge will be performed between
 		 * `completionList.itemDefaults.data` and the completion's own data
 		 * using the following rules:
 		 *
-		 * - If a completion's data is not specified, the data from
+		 * - If a completion's `data` field is not provided (or `null`), the
-		 *   `completionList.itemDefaults.data` will be used.
+		 *   data from `completionList.itemDefaults.data` will be used as-is.
-		 * - If a completion's data is null, the resulting data field will be
+		 * - If a completion's `data` is provided, each field will overwrite the
-		 *   null (defaults are not used).
-		 * - If a field is specified in `completion.data` it will be used as-is.
-		 * - If a field is `null` in `completion.data`, it will remain `null`
-		 *   (default is not used).
-		 * - If a field is unspecified in `completion.data`, the same field from
+		 *   field of the same name in `completionList.itemDefaults.data` but
-		 *   `completionList.itemDefaults.data` will be used.
+		 *   no merging of fields within that value will occur.
 		 *
 		 * @since 3.18.0
 		 */